Start9Labs/documentation/site/source/diy/diy-pi.rst

     :depth: 2
     :local:

 Start9 is committed to ensuring that StartOS is accessible.
-It will always be possible to build your own Embassy similar to the ones we sell.
-This guide is to build a device exactly like Start9's Embassy One, available for purchase on the `Start9 Store <https://store.start9.com/products/embassy-one>`_.
+It will always be possible to build your own Start9 server similar to the ones we sell.
+This guide is to build a device exactly like Start9's Server One, available for purchase on the `Start9 Store <https://store.start9.com/products/server-one>`_.

 For more guidance or to share your experience with others, please `head to our community forum <https://community.start9.com/>`_.
 Want to support sovereign computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.